ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/raspberry_pi_chatgpt_bot/2setup.md

 The OpenAI API provides a bridge to machine learning models so you can integrate AI features in applications.

-1. The OpenAI API is not free, and the pricing is based on usage.
+1. The OpenAI API is not free with pricing based on usage.
 You can find out more by reviewing the [OpenAI pricing](https://openai.com/pricing).

-2. Create an OpenAI account at [OpenAI account sign up](https://platform.openai.com/signup), or if you already have an account log in at [OpenAI account login](https://platform.openai.com/login).
+2. Create an OpenAI account at [OpenAI account sign up](https://platform.openai.com/signup) or, if you already have an account, log in at [OpenAI account login](https://platform.openai.com/login).

 3. Navigate to the [API key page](https://platform.openai.com/account/api-keys) and select `Create new secret key`

-4. Save the key somewhere safe, and don't share it with anyone
+4. Save the key somewhere safe (don't share it with anyone)

-You now have your Raspberry Pi running and the required API keys.
+You have now set up your Raspberry Pi as well as the required API keys.
 You are ready to start the project.